lamps-wg/cmcbis/draft-ietf-lamps-rfc5272bis.md

 The OIDs for the modules should be allocated in the "SMI Security for PKIX Module Identifier" registry (1.3.6.1.5.5.7.0).

+IANA is requested to update the existing references to {{CMC-PROTv1}} in the Structure of Management Information (SMI) Numbers (MIB Module Registrations) registry group with [ RFC-to-be ] for the following:

+* id-aa-cmc-unsignedData
+* id-cmc-statusInfoV2
+* id-cmc-trustedAnchors
+* id-cmc-authData
+* id-cmc-batchRequests
+* id-cmc-batchResponses
+* id-cmc-publishCert
+* id-cmc-modCertTemplate
+* id-cmc-controlProcessed
+* id-cmc-popLinkWitnessV2
+* id-cmc-identityProofV2

 --- back

 # ASN.1 Modules {#ASN.1}